 And there is a doctor, Michelle Sexton, who is a brilliant woman.
-When I spoke to her, this theory and observation was relatively new.
+When I spoke to her, this theory and observation were relatively new.
 She has been studying it and been getting the same result as what we have been seeing.

 So, it’s exciting to see that collaboration with other experts and getting those results because the implications are quite profound.

 Jason: Great, wow!
 That’s awesome.
-You know from what I have gathered, the terpenes in the actual cannabis plant are the things that are really give people the effect that they are looking for.
-So, there is lot more to it than just taking CBD and THC.
+You know from what I have gathered, the terpenes in the actual cannabis plant are the things that really give people the effect that they are looking for.
+So, there is a lot more to it than just taking CBD and THC.

 Will: Precisely.
 So, one person can have an identical ratio of CBD and THC say like 24:1, and with a different terpenoid profile can have a vastly different experience.
 One can be very uplifting and alert, and the other one can be more calming, soothing, etc.

 So, the different strains have different terpene profiles, and that’s where people tend to have an affinity.
-I remember, long time ago, someone recommended you always smell the product, particularly with people are using flowers, which unfortunately you can’t use yet in the US; but the laws are changing, for interstate.
+I remember, a long time ago, someone recommended you always smell the product, particularly with people are using flowers, which unfortunately you can’t use yet in the US; but the laws are changing, for the interstate.